United States Regiments & Batteries > Maryland

 February Colonel Purnell resigned and the Legion was broken up into a regiment of infantry, two independent companies of cavalry and Battery A and Battery B, Maryland Light Artillery.

-May The battery joined the Army of the Potomac on Virginia Peninsula.
-Peninsula Campaign.
-Attached to 4th Brigade, Artillery Reserve, 5th Army Corps
+Battery B joined the Army of the Potomac on the Virginia Peninsula.
+Attached to 4th Brigade, Artillery Reserve, 5th Corps

 June 5 New Bridge